DanielleVictoria/Exercise1/src/app/blogModule/_readme.txt

 ISSUES IN THE PROJECT :
 - Refreshing --> deletes the current user in the service
-- After adding a post or deleting a post, i dont know how to tell the view to show the posts again
+- After editing a post or deleting a post, you need to click at home again to see the new results
-    - maybe one solution is returning a state from the add / delete post to the view but would that be wise?
 - Dates with the same day but with different time are not sorted properly because the dates came from a string datatype